neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ### OR Filtering

-The `OR` filtering applies a Boolean `OR` operator for each items in the list, where each item describes what should or shouldn't be in the tile.
+The `OR` filtering applies a Boolean `OR` operator for each item in the list, where each item describes what should or shouldn't be in the tile.

 Think of it as each item being evaluated separately.
 If any (one or more) of the checks results in a boolean `True` condition, then the tile is included.